 Juniors in Literacy 1983 (JIL1983) continued to provide opportunities for our students, and we are pleased to report that Harbourfront Centre Camps offered Ms. Jackie Nurse, Pioneer/Manager of Juniors in Literacy 1983, a partner relationship in the HCC Kids First Program.
 This partnership would enable a few more needy families to benefit from the variety of camps offered.
 You can visit at www.harbourfrontcentre.com.

 Six elementary students have attended Articulation Resource Centre, in the historic Junction arts community.
 You can visit at www.articulation.com and do contact Ms. Heather or Mr. Miki.

-Four students have enjoyed Beaded Jewelry Making, and showed off their pieces, too.
+Four students have enjoyed Beaded Jewelry Making with Instructor Hyacinth Dunstan, and hosted an exhibition their pieces.